Juanpa0128j/Juanpa0128j/README.md

 ## 💻 Notable Projects

+### [Multi-Agent Marketing Assistant] | [Python, LangChain, LangGraph, FastAPI, Chainlit]
+A modular multi-agent system that orchestrates specialized AI agents for marketing analytics, content strategy, and project management.
+The system features dynamic agent routing, collaborative workflows through shared memory, and a clean API interface.
+Each agent (AnalyticsWiz, ContentGenius, ProjectManager) specializes in different marketing domains and can access relevant data sources.
+The architecture supports traceability, reproducibility, and extensibility through prompt versioning and a well-organized codebase.

 ### [Lease Abstractor] | [Python, RAG, LangChain, ...]
 A data extraction tool that focuses on extracting explicit data from Commercial Real Estate Lease Agreements.
 In collaboration with [@marco](https://github.com/camachomarco) as a freelancer.